Accessible Methods to Hide CSS Elements - A Developer's Guide

 - Press

-to open DevTools. - Click the double arrow on the right and select Accessibility.
+F12to open DevTools. - Click the double arrow on the right and select Accessibility.

 - Choose an element to check if it appears in the Accessibility Tree.

-If an element is listed, screen readers can recognize it.
 If it shows as Ignored, screen readers will not read it aloud.

 CSS Methods for Hiding Elements and Their Effects on Screen Readers

-Methods That Block Screen Readers
+❌ Methods That Block Screen Readers

 1. display: none;

-- Effect: Removes the element entirely from the layout.
+- Removes the element entirely from layout.

 - Screen Readers: Cannot read it.